 Note: You can power the driver chip from the same +5V bus as your Arduino, but you should use appropriate power supply for the 7-segment indicators (+VLED).
 It can be a separate power supply or the same +5V source if it is powerful enough for all devices in your system.

 Another option is to use the 74HC595 shift registers, which was implemented in ArdSimX.
 The difference from LED drivers is that one HC595 chip can drive one 7-segment indicator and it needs 8 resistors for each segment to be connected.
 The indicators should have a common cathode.

-Note: You can use 7-segment indicators with common anode as well, just connect the "common" terminals to +Vled power supply, not to the GND.
+Note: You can use 7-segment indicators with common anode as well, connect the common anode terminal to +Vled power supply.